Theta-Limited/OpenAthena-Legacy-Python/README.md

 ### parseImage.py

 [parseImage.py](./src/parseImage.py) can perform automatic extraction and use of EXIF/XMP sensor metadata from drone photos.
 This allows for the automatic extraction and use of metadata including the aircraft camera's position, altitude, azimuth, and angle of depression (theta).
-Open Athena™ (if provided [terrain elevation data](./EIO_fetch_geotiff_example.md)) will extract and use these values automaticaly to find the location on the ground in the exact center of the image
+OpenAthena (if provided [terrain elevation data](./EIO_fetch_geotiff_example.md)) will extract and use these values automaticaly to find the location on the ground in the exact center of the image

 CAUTION: it is _**highly recommended**_ that the aircraft's compass sensor is calibrated before each flight